Texas Sports Betting 2025: Legal Texas Sportsbooks & DFS Options Available

 Is sports betting legal in Texas?

-No. Texas does not rank among the states with legal sports betting.
-Further, no legal sports betting channels or outlets exist in gambling-shy Texas.
+No. Texas does not rank among the states with legal sports betting, and no legal channels or outlets exist in gambling-shy Texas.
 The Lone Star State purports to support personal freedoms, but conservative values and the Republican-held Senate and House of Representatives have stalled momentum for legalized sports betting.

 Texas Governor Greg Abbott is allegedly warming to the idea, and his support would provide enough political cover for fellow Republicans to formally back the initiative.
 Sen. Juan Hinojosa, a Democrat, has led the state's most recent legalization efforts, filing Texas sports betting bills SB 736 and SJR 39 in early 2021.

-The Sports Betting Alliance, a consortium of Texas-based professional sports teams, pledges support for HB 2070, SB 736, and SJR 39 to bring legal online and retail sports betting to the Lone Star state.
+The Sports Betting Alliance, a consortium of Texas-based professional sports teams, pledges support for HB 2070, SB 736, and SJR 39, which would legalize online and retail sports betting in the Lone Star state.

-Democratic Rep. Eddie Lucio III introduced HB 1275 in the Texas House back in 2019.
-The sports betting bill sought to regulate retail and online sports betting, but the bill failed.
+Democratic Rep. Eddie Lucio III introduced HB 1275 in the Texas House in 2019.
+The sports betting bill sought to regulate retail and online sports betting, but it failed.
 Despite appeals from gaming companies and the major professional sports franchises, Lieutenant Governor Dan Patrick and fellow Republican lawmakers nixed the efforts.

 Efforts to legalize sports betting in Texas necessitate a constitutional referendum.
 As a result, sports betting enthusiasts in Texas face a standstill.